lnishan/awesome-competitive-programming/README.md

 | ★☆☆ | [PetarV-/Algorithms](https://github.com/PetarV-/Algorithms), by Petar Veličković (PetarV) | An occasionally updated assorted list of data structures and algorithms' implementations in C++, which at times extends beyond what is necessary for competitive programming. |

 ### Language Specifics
-> This section mainly focuses on languages and other miscellaneous knowledge.
+> Languages and other miscellaneous knowledge.

 #### C/C++